 Elevators within the library provide access to all public areas and are labeled for use by individuals with visual impairments.

-A height adjustable table with accessible PC workstations and Optelec magnifier are available on the 2nd Floor in the OSD Services room at the back of the Information Commons.
+A height adjustable table with accessible PC workstations and Optelec magnifier are available on the 2nd Floor in the DRC Services room at the back of the Information Commons.
 Resources available on or near the accessible PC workstations in that room: